 Yield and Process Uniformity

-Process chambers, RF-generatoren, turbo pumps, and other subsystems are expensive and sensitive to thermal stress.
+Process chambers, RF generators, turbo pumps, and other subsystems are expensive and sensitive to thermal stress.
 Overheating of a showerhead, an ESC heater malfunction, or a cooling water flow interruption can cause immediate equipment damage.
 Realtime chamber temperature monitoring provides the early warning needed to trigger interlocks and prevent costly tool downtime.

 Advanced Node Requirements

 As semiconductor manufacturing moves to smaller geometries, thermal budgets shrink and process sensitivity to temperature increases.
-Bij 7 nm, 5 nm, en 3 nm nodes, even minor temperature excursions during gate oxide growth or high-k dielectric deposition can degrade device reliability.
+Bij 7 nm, 5 nm, En 3 nm nodes, even minor temperature excursions during gate oxide growth or high-k dielectric deposition can degrade device reliability.
 The demand for more precise, more responsive, and more interference-resistant temperature sensing continues to intensify.

 Regulatory and Quality Compliance

-Automobiel, Aerospace, and medical semiconductor products require full process traceability.
+Automotive, ruimtevaart, and medical semiconductor products require full process traceability.
 Continuous temperature records from every process step form a critical part of the quality documentation and compliance audit trail required by standards such as IATF 16949 en ISO 13485.

 Etching Reactors